 [Picture: some results of our simulations; credit: Zakamska, Pan, Ford, 2011]

 Solar system acceleration from pulsar timing.

 Whether or not the solar system contains as yet undiscovered massive planets or possesses a distant stellar companion has been the subject of intensive research.
 One of the ways to constrain the mass and position of a putative companion is to constrain the acceleration of the known solar system barycenter.
 In my work with S.Tremaine, I used pulsar timing data to determine limits on such acceleration.
 The constraint can be obtained by comparing the observed orbital period decay of binary pulsars to the value expected from general relativity.
 An independent constraint can be obtained in a statistical sense from millisecond pulsars.
-While we did not find any massive companions, the sensitivity in accelerations achieved using pulsar timing (a/c=a few x 10^(-19) sec^(-1)) is comparable to the acceleration in the Galactic potential at the position of the Sun.
+While we did not find any massive companions, the sensitivity in accelerations achieved using pulsar timing is comparable to the acceleration in the Galactic potential at the position of the Sun.
 As of this writing (fall 2020), the topic is fashionable again, thanks to the discovery of gravitational waves, high-precision astrometry from Gaia and ongoing work on improving pulsar timing arrays.